 1 Corinthians 15:4 “Then the end will come, when he hands over the kingdom to God the Father after he has destroyed all dominion, authority and power.”

-Finality….it speaks of the limits of life and the way it shapes how we act, plan, or determine how we invest our resources.
-What resources do we have that we have a measure of control over?
+Finality….it speaks of the limits of life and often shapes how we act, plan, or determine how we invest our resources.
+When it comes to our resources, how can we know what we truly have a measure of control over?

 What we do now echoes into eternity.

-Whether we invest our energy into pleasing ourselves, blessing others, or in worship, the contributions we make now will have ramifications both now and in the life to come.
+Whether we invest our energy into pleasing ourselves, blessing others, or in worship to God, the eternal investments we make in life will have ramifications both now and in the life to come.

-There is a way to prepare for a future that inevitably concludes in a finite amount of time.
-How much time we have is not known, but what we do know is all that is important.
-Living with purpose ensures our efforts are not in vain.
+There is a way we can prepare for a future that inevitably concludes in the time we are alloted.
+How much time we have is not known, but what we do know is what God values.
+Living with a purpose that honors God and not ourselves ensures our efforts are not in vain.

-How do we live with purpose so that we invest in what is valuable and move on from what is not?
+How do we invest in what is valuable and move on from what is not?

 Proverbs 4:25-27 “Let your eyes look straight ahead,